ngogiabaoloc/website/README.md

 # website
 Project description:
-Following different phases of website development, which includes: Sitemap, Wireframe, Mockups, and website development The website includes 5 pages:
+Following different phases of website development, which includes: Sitemap, Wireframe, Mockups, and website development.

+The website includes 5 pages:
 1. Homepage
 ·	Contains a video